mitsuba-renderer/drjit/docs/struct.rst

     .. warning::

-        Enoki assumes that the data structure can be moved and copied like ordinary data, and it explicitly specifies that default variants of
+        Dr.Jit assumes that the data structure can be moved and copied like ordinary data, and it explicitly specifies that default variants of

         - default constructor